LiamJCates/Programming-Notes/C++/Syntax/Functions_.md

 }

 ### prototype
-C11 programmers customarily place the function main before all other user-defined functions.
+C++ programmers customarily place the function main before all other user-defined functions.
 However, this organization could produce a compilation error because functions are compiled in the order in which they appear in the program.
 For example, if the function main is placed before the function larger, the identifier larger will be undefined when the function main is compiled.
 To work